geovongriffin/rock-paper-scissors/README.md

-# 🎮 Rock, Paper, Scissors — JavaScript Game Logic (27-Stu_Mini-Project)
+# 🎮 Rock, Paper, Scissors — JS Game Logic (Mini Project)

 Work with a partner to build a fully interactive **Rock, Paper, Scissors** game using JavaScript.
 Your program will track scores, use loops, and interact with the player using browser prompts and alerts.